othermod/PSPi-Version-6/README.md

 For a complete list of features, please visit the [Features](#) page.

 ## Items Needed
 To get started with PSPi 6, you'll need various items categorized into Genuine PSP 1000 Series Parts, PSPi 6 Components, and Optional Parts.
-For a detailed list, refer to the [Getting Started](https://github.com/othermod/PSPi-Version-6/wiki/Components-Required) page.
+For a detailed list, refer to the [Components Required](https://github.com/othermod/PSPi-Version-6/wiki/Components-Required) page.

 ## Troubleshooting
 Run into a snag?
 Check out the [Troubleshooting](https://github.com/othermod/PSPi-Version-6/wiki/Troubleshooting) page for common issues and their solutions.